-These are a series of head movements that allow you reposition the debris in your inner ear from BPPV.
+These are a series of head movements that reposition the debris in your inner ear from BPPV.

 Some, though not all, forms of vertigo can respond to medication.
-For example, if you have a bacterial infection, you may be able to antibiotics to get rid of the symptoms.
+For example, if a bacterial infection is causing peripheral vertigo, you may be able to take antibiotics to get rid of the symptoms.

-A doctor may also prescribe a diuretic for patients with Meniere’s disease to ease fluid buildup in the ear.
+A doctor may also prescribe a diuretic10 for patients with Meniere’s disease to ease fluid buildup in the ear.

-In rare cases, vertigo is the result of a tumor that’s putting pressure on a nerve.
+In rare cases, vertigo is the result of a tumor, either in the cerebellum portion of the brain or near the inner ear.
 The only way to find relief may be to perform surgery to remove the tumor.

-Avoid eating spicy food: Hot and spicy food can disrupt your digestive processes and make it harder to sleep through the night.
+– Avoid eating spicy food: Hot and spicy food can disrupt your digestive processes14 and make it harder to sleep through the night.
 In the several hours before you go to bed, stick to milder options.

 – Avoid looking at bright screens: The light from your television or phone delays the production of melatonin, a crucial hormone to help you fall and stay asleep.
 Instead of looking at electronics, try reading a book instead.

-– Avoid caffeine: In addition to keeping you awake, the acid in caffeine could wake you up with heartburn.
-Its diuretic nature could also make you feel like you have to go to the bathroom in the middle of the night.
-If you’re making a concerted effort to sleep through the night, abstain from caffeine after morning hours.
+– Avoid caffeine: In addition to keeping you awake, the acid in caffeine15 could wake you up at night with heartburn.
+Caffeine’s diuretic nature could also make you feel like you have to go to the bathroom in the middle of the night.15 If you’re making a concerted effort to sleep through the night, abstain from caffeine eight hours16 before bedtime.